-- O Each end-of-year, Muffles College holds a three week enhancement programme for incoming freshmen and returning students.
+- Each end-of-year, Muffles College holds a three week enhancement programme for incoming freshmen and returning students.
 This programme meets three needs.
 First it is an ideal opportunity to properly orient new students; secondly, it serves as a remedial and preparatory programme in Mathematics, English (Language & Literature), and any other subjects deemed necessary for both new and returning students by the school's administration; and, thirdly, it serves as a course make-up programme for returning students who need credits to be promoted. - o The incoming freshmen may go on an educational trip to an exciting and safe site as a part of their curriculum requirement. - o The Enhancement Programme Co-ordinator runs the programme and is assisted by a core group of teachers and volunteers in the various subjects and activities. - o Students who are accepted into the College (having met the PSE and other entrance requirements), or who have failed a subject and must make-up the course to be promoted, are expected to register for the programme.
 Incoming freshmen are expected to register regardless of their score on the PSE.

-- o Students who have scored a "C" in one of the core or elective subjects being offered are strongly encouraged to take that course(s) to improve his/her skills and grade. - o The summer school fee for incoming freshmen is \$75.00 for a three week period.
-The registration fee for students who are strongly recommended to take a Core Subject is \$60.00 per subject, known as Remedial Math or Remedial English.
-The registration fee for students who are on academic probation ranges from \$100.00 to \$375.00 for each subject; however, where class size allows, the fee for academic probation may be a minimum of \$100.00.
+- o Students who have scored a "C" in one of the core or elective subjects being offered are strongly encouraged to take that course(s) to improve his/her skills and grade. - The summer school fee for incoming freshmen is \$100.00 for a three week period.
+The registration fee for students who are strongly recommended to take a Core Subject is \$75.00 per subject, known as Remedial Math or Remedial English.

+The registration fee for students who are on academic probation ranges from \$100.00 to \$500.00 for each subject; however, where class size allows, the fee for academic probation may be a minimum of \$100.00.

-GRADING SCHEME GRADING SCHEME
+GRADING SCHEME

-The grade scheme is as follows: The grade scheme is as follows:
+The grade sch neme is a s follows:

 A 4.00 100 - 90

 B+ 3.50 89- 85

 В 3.00 84- 80

 C+ 2.50 79- 75

-c 2.00 74- 70
+с 2.00 74- 70

 D+ 1.50 69- 65

 D 1.00 64- 60

 F 0.00 59-